gmnr/gmnr.github.io/content/reading/samnes.md

 The book is divided in 17 chapters, each focused on a custom or an aspect of life in ancient Samnium.
-With this background it unfortunately presents the usual washed out "opposed love story" between to young lovers (there is also some steamy sex!).
+With this background it unfortunately presents the usual washed out "opposed love story" between two young lovers (there is also some steamy sex!).

 It tries to tie everything together with some not-so-veiled winks at contemporary life in Samnium (for example the name of the wines), hinting at a